Department website: http://medicine.hsc.wvu.edu/pt

 PT 785.
 Advanced Clinical Decision Making.
 2 Hours.

-Students principles of evidence based practice.
+Students who are preparing for graduation present a culminating case study based on their clinical experience and applying principles of evidence based practice.
 The presentation could be on an individual case, a community needs assessment, or a quality improvement project.

 PT 786.
 Medical Issues of Prematurity.
 1 Hour.